 Step 1: A clipping path can be used to create an outline around the image.

 It's easy to see why Photoshop is so popular among photographers.
-It may seem not very easy at first, but it doesn't take long before you're creating your masterpieces and feeling like a professional artist in the comfort of your home with this powerful software!
+A clipping path is a useful tool for removing objects from a colored background or original background.
+We use the pen tool to cut the area from the background image.
+To select stray hair, use the Lasso tool.
+It may not seem very easy at first, but it doesn't take long before you're creating your masterpieces and feeling like a professional artist in the comfort of your home with this powerful software!
 Even if you don't have any artistic skills whatsoever (like me!), there are plenty of tutorials online that will help guide you through using Adobe Photoshop CS3 or CC for beginners.
-You'll be able to edit photos professionally without ever having taken one yourself - what more could we ask from life?
+You'll be able to edit photos professionally without ever having taken one yourself?
+What more could we ask from life?

 CS3, CS5, CS6, and CC are recommended.
-Open your desired picture in Photoshop.
+Open your desired picture in Photoshop cut out hair.
 Duplicate your picture using the Open Photoshop layer.
-First, you need a route around the picture.
+To begin, create a clipping path in the original layer surrounding the image.
 Double the primary layer and use two layers behind the duplicate layer (Ctrl + j or command + j).
-The first layer is 100% Black, and the next layer is pure white.
+The first layer is 100% black, and the next layer is a pure white solid background.

-Now let me show you how to remove any unwanted hair while keeping the colour intact smoothly.
-First, I will use the Background Eraser Tool and set up my brush with a hardness of 100% and spacing at 25%.
+Now let me show you how to remove any unwanted hair while keeping the color intact.
+In the menu bar, I will first use the Background Eraser Tool and set up my brush with a hardness of 100% and spacing of 25%.
 Next, select Sampling once from Discontiguous Tolerance on the top navigation bar in Photoshop: As Needed.

-The Output tone should be friendly - as we are about to learn something new or expert so that it feels like an authentic tutorial.
+The output tone should be friendly, as we are about to learn something new or become experts, so that it feels like an authentic tutorial.

 Step 3: Feather and Erase Background

-You'll want to make sure you select the path first and then inverse it.
-You can do this with Control+enter or Cmd+Enter on a Mac or clicking once in that layer before pressing Ctrl + I (Shift + cmd +I).
+You'll want to make sure you select the path first and then reverse it.
+You can do this with Control+enter or Cmd+Enter on a Mac, or click once in that layer before pressing Ctrl + I (Shift + cmd +I).
 Give your feather edge 0.3% for additional shaping and style!
-Erase any background contents before saving it as a PSD file of PNG-24 format.
+Erase any background contents before saving it as a PSD file in PNG-24 format.

 Step 4: Removing White shades

-After Erasing the background, we are all most done.
+After erasing the background, we are all done.
 It would seem that there is no work left to do, but in reality, our task has just begun!
-One thing you may not have noticed was dust and spot on your image's surface.
-With what I'm about to show you next can remove these things with ease.
-Clicking a little button called Background Eraser will bring up brushing options for this tool; set its Hardness: 0% (this means it won't be harsh), Spacing 25%, Sampling of "Background Swatch" Limit Discontiguous Tolerance 60-80%.
-In all honesty, though, my favourite part of removing white shades from an image is getting rid of those pesky Dust or Spot marks too!
+One thing you may not have noticed were the dust and spots on your image's surface.
+With what I'm about to show you next, you can remove these things with ease.
+Clicking a little button called Background Eraser will bring up brushing options for this tool: set its hardness to 0% (this means it won't be harsh), spacing to 25%, sampling of "Background Swatch," and limit discontiguous tolerance to 60?80%.
+In all honesty, though, my favorite part of removing white shades from an image is getting rid of those pesky dust or spot marks too!

 To make your retouching job as amazing as it can be, start by making sure you have a clean canvas.
 This means erasing around the subject's hair so that their locks are smooth and free of any distractions.
-Choose the path and press Ctrl+Enter or Cmd+Enter, then invert layer (Shift+Ctrl-I or Shift +Cmd I) and give feathering 0.5% Erase around the hair.
+Choose the path and press Ctrl+Enter or Cmd+Enter, then invert layer (Shift+Ctrl-I or Shift +Cmd I) and give feathering 0.5% erase around the hair.
 It's a great way to remove white shades.
-Make sure the foreground colour is default with a background.
+Make sure the foreground color is default with a background

 Step 5: Checking Hidden Dust and Spot

 Wow, it is a wonderful tool to check the quality of masking!
-After all process, I thought that we were done.
-But wait - there are many dust and spots around the hair.
+After all the processes, I thought that we were done.
+But wait?there are many dust particles and spots around the hair.
 How can we make sure they're gone?
-Let's start with Curve Tool by making the Pure background White in order to show hidden dust and spots more easily after this step has been completed successfully; There will be much less hidden dirt on our Masked image underneath when you use curve; for any other purpose as well!
-Check out these screenshots below...
+Let's start with the Curve Tool by making the pure background white in order to show hidden dust and spots more easily after this step has been completed successfully.
+There will be much less hidden dirt on our masked image underneath when you use curve for any other purpose as well!
+This is how you can get rid of additional hair.
+Check out these screenshots below.

 Step 6: Removing Hidden Dust and Spot